Peach Water Lilies

 'Little Sue'

 This Kirk Strawn introduction is perhaps the best of the smaller sized, "changeable" lilies.
 Similar varieties like 'Aurora,' and 'Chrysantha/Graziella,' simply don't flower very well for me.
 Actually, that's an understatement.
 They hardly flower at all.
 What's the point?
-Then there's another Strawn introduction, 'Charlie's Choice.'
-I thought I would prefer it over 'Little Sue' but while it flowers just about as well, it has a much higher leaf to flower ratio and the flowers are often somewhat distorted.

 'Peace Lily'